Russia has seven official holidays.

-Generally, Russian do not celebrate Catholic Christmas on December 25.
-There is Orthodox Christmas (see below), but it's significantly less important than the real winter holiday: New Year, the single most celebrated Russian holiday.
+Unlike in most European countries, Christmas is not the main winter holiday in Russia.
+This honour goes to the New Year, the single most celebrated Russian holiday.
 This is a legacy of the early Soviet times, when Christmas and its associated attributes were discarded as "religious prejudice", but the traditions were later "reassigned" to the nearest secular holiday.

 New Year in Russia has an equivalent of Christmas trees.
 A New Year tree is always called a fir tree (yolka) even when another conifer trees is used (like a pine).
-Kids believe that Ded Moroz (the Russian Santa; literally "Grandfather Frost") puts presents under the New Year tree on the Januray 1 night, when they are asleep.
+Kids believe that Ded Moroz (the Russian Santa; literally "Grandfather Frost" or "Old Man Frost") puts presents under the New Year tree on the Januray 1 night, when they are asleep.

-On the actual New Year night, just before 0:00, it is customary for families to gather in front of their TV sets and listen to the president's public speech congratulating citizens with New Year, and listen to the national anthem.
-So far, there were two seriously abnormal speeches — first on December 31, 1991, read by the famous standup comedian Mikhail Zadornov: in the chaos of Soviet Union dissolution few days before no one up there thought about the traditional speech, and Zadornov just happened to be the most universally recognized figure that's been in studio at the time, and the second was on December 31, 1999, when Yeltsin repeated his surprise resignation announcement from earlier that day, followed immediately by a more typical New Year speech by Putin, then acting president.
+On the actual New Year night, just before 0:00, it is customary for families to gather in front of their TV sets and listen to the president's public speech congratulating citizens with New Year, and then to the national anthem.
+These who are spearated by the midnight chime of the clock on Spasskaya tower.
+It's considered that the new year starts with twelfth bell.
+So far, there were two seriously abnormal speeches first on December 31, 1991, read by the famous standup comedian Mikhail Zadornov: in the chaos of Soviet Union dissolution few days before no one up there thought about the traditional speech, and Zadornov just happened to be the most universally recognized figure that's been in studio at the time, and the second was on December 31, 1999, when Yeltsin repeated his surprise "Ya ustal, ya uhozhu" (I'm tired, I leave) resignation announcement from earlier that day, followed immediately by a more typical New Year speech by Putin, then acting president.

 - There are also jokes about Ded Moroz and Snegurochka.
 People hint that they aren't relatives at all...